KeithWilliamsGMIT/Graph-Theory-Project/README.md

 Converting this list to a CSV file isn't as straight forward as there is no link between the department and course.
 I selected each department on the [GMIT timetable website](http://timetable.gmit.ie/) and viewed each page source individually.
 I then copied them to seperated files called `dept-n.txt` and used the Brackets editor to remove the option tags and `&amp;` codes from the files.
 Then, using a python script I was able to combine these files into a single `courses.csv` file, getting the department name from the `departments.csv` file created earlier.
 This file can then be loaded into Neo4J.
 To run this script go to the `data/courses` using a terminal and type python `course-parser.py`.

+##### Other data
+Unforetunately, all other data was too difficult to automatically obtain.
+Instead I manually created a small dataset for the lecturers, modules and classes relating to the BSc in Computing in Software Development L7 module only to demonstrate the systems functionality.

 #### Adding the data to the database
 Once the data is obtained we can start storing it in the database.
+This section will involve importing the CSV files created earlier into the Neo4J database.
+In order to do this you must copy these files into to a folder found at `/usr/share/neo4j/import` if you are running on Linux.

 The first node that needs to be created is the college node.

 ```
 CREATE (c:College {name: "GMIT"});